sanger-tol/gda/README.md

 •	You may want to exclude the mitochondrial and other symbiont genomes as well as any shorter, non-chromosomal scaffolds
 •	If your genome assembly is large and clustering is problematic you may want to increase window size.
 You can do this with an existing merged tsv file using ‘gda

-Bugs, suggestions etc. can be sent to ea10@sanger.ac.uk and ajr236@cam.ac.uk, or submitted as issues on the GitLab page: https://gitlab.internal.sanger.ac.uk/ar11/gda/-/issues
+Bugs, suggestions etc. can be sent to ea10@sanger.ac.uk and ajr236@cam.ac.uk, or submitted as issues on this GitHub page.

 ### Ideas for analysis